antares-sql/antares/README.md

 ### Linux

-On Linux you can simply download and run the `.AppImage` distribution, install from Snap Store or from AUR.
+On Linux you can simply download and run the `.AppImage` distribution, install from Snap Store, from AUR or from our [PPA repository](https://github.com/antares-sql/antares-ppa).

 ### Windows